rjlutz/CarND-Behavioral-Cloning-P3/writeup_report.md

 * Data Subdivision

   80% is retained for training and 20% is retained for validation.
-Data is not split for testing purposes as the tests will be conducted interactively in the simulator provided
+Data is not split for testing purposes, as the tests will be conducted interactively in the  provided simulator

 * Augmenting The Training Data

-  A generator is used to extract batches of samples used in model training.
+  A python generator is used to extract batches of samples used in both model training and model validation.
 The steps followed to build each batch are:
   1. The full set of training samples are shuffled
   2. A left camera, right camera, or center camera image is selected randomly to represent each observation in the batch.
 Left and right images are joined by a +/- adjustment 0.2 to the steering angle, respectively.
 Center images are provided with the unchanged steering angle.
   3. The selected image is flipped and then added to the batch, with probability of addition of 0.90.
 The steering angle is negated and added along with the flipped image.